About the Program

-The TESOL MA degree is designed primarily for individuals who wish to teach overseas, at community colleges and intensive English programs, and for K-12 teachers wishing to upgrade their skills and employability.
+The Master's degree in TESOL is designed primarily for individuals who wish to teach overseas, at community colleges and intensive English programs, and for K-12 teachers wishing to upgrade their skills and employability.
 The TESOL professional not only provides an invaluable service, but also gains a richer understanding of both language in general and the many different languages and cultures of our world.
 Perhaps no other academic program offers such a direct opportunity for multicultural and international experiences, as well as service to local communities.

 A graduate degree in TESOL prepares students for an exciting future.
 With an increasing demand for English as a Second Language (ESL) teachers, TESOL graduates will continue to have a wide variety of career possibilities.
 UNI graduates are teaching in more than 25 countries.

 Click here for the M.A.-TESOL program of study (Word document).

 Recent Graduates Include